anaarsenijevic/publication_PolyGlu_score/README.md

 The scripts reproduce the main analyses of the study, from TCGA data processing to machine learning and external validation.
 The scripts are organised by figures.

 ### Main analyses

-1. Preprocessing of TCGA matched tumour–normal datasets
-2. Expression profiling of TTLL and CCP (AGBL) genes across cancers
+1. Expression profiling of TTLL and CCP (AGBL) genes across TCGA cancers
-3. Principal component analysis (PCA) of tumour vs normal samples
+2. Principal component analysis (PCA) of tumour vs normal samples
-4. Random forest classification of tumour vs normal samples
+3. Random forest classification of tumour vs normal samples
-5. Backward feature elimination and model reduction
+4. Backward feature elimination and model reduction
-6. Segmented regression analysis to identify optimal gene panel size
+5. Segmented regression analysis to identify optimal gene panel size
-7. External validation in colorectal, kidney, and lung cancer datasets
+6. External validation in colorectal, kidney, and lung cancer datasets
-8. Comparison with cancer-specific classifiers
+7. Comparison with cancer-specific classifiers
-9. Random gene panel and label permutation controls
+8. Random gene panel and label permutation controls
-10. Assessment of internal and external gene importance
-11. Scoring of cell lines using DepMap data
+9. Scoring of cell lines using DepMap data
-12. Association analyses with TCGA clinical categories
+10. Association analyses with TCGA clinical categories
-13. Survival analyses
+11. Survival analyses
-14. Scoring of stages of cell transformation
+12. Scoring of stages of cell transformation

 ---